-Note that this graphical application is used to better explain how the reception works.
-It is a merely visual aid on the demonstration.
-The client application for the satellite data broadcast proposed by EUTELSAT includes this GUI, but, of course, it is not essential.
+The OPENSKY client application for satellite data broadcast proposed by EUTELSAT includes this GUI, but, of course, it is not essential.
 The core of the client application is composed by other components that run in background and automatically let the receiving station download and store the content, without the necessity of a human interaction (except for the initial configuration phase).
+That is the case of the STB, as reported below.